What should you consider when purchasing an inground pool?

-So you are considering an inground pool?
+So you are considering an inground swimming pool.
 There are many things to keep in mind during this process.
-This will be a several part article with the first part focusing on how will the pool be used.
+This will be a two part article with the first part focusing on how will the pool be used.

 First, how is the pool going to be used?
 Exercise, family gatherings, etc., are ways that your new pool may be used.
 If you are going to be using the pool for exercise you may choose a more traditional shape and size versus a kidney, oval, etc. More than likely you will be swimming laps so the length of the pool is important.
 Most customers who want a “lap pool” usual go with a width of 8’ or 10’ and a length of 40’.
 This gives the homeowner plenty of space to swim laps.